SubstrateChess/pallet-chess/README.md

 As soon as Opponent calls `join_match`, an equal deposit is made from their account.

 The winner of the match receives both deposits as reward.
 In case of draws, both deposits are returned to each player.

+### Extrinsic Weights

+Although conveniently able to compile to WASM, `cozy_chess` crate wasn't written with Substrate in mind.
+That means that there is no guarantee that its execution will be linear.
+This has direct implications on how the extrinsic weights are calculated for this pallet.

+The [`docs`](docs/) directory has a detailed description on the strategy used for benchmarking the extrinsic weights.